TvDragon/day-trading-bot/README.md

 ![backtest-simple-strategy](./results/backtest-simple-strategy.png)

 Viewing the results we can see that this strategy provided a positive yield making profits although there were times when placed orders ended up causing a net loss due to sell order placed at market price waiting for order execution.
 In the future this could be improved on by ensuring a large enough profit will be made before placing a sell order to cater for market price sell order placed.
+Additionally, this strategy puts the risk per trade at potentially losing all its value if share prices continue to plummet downwards.
+This is extremely risky with the potential to use all our money.

 ### Backtest trending strategy